gatulindu/terpkg/README.md

 # Terpkg

-**Terpkg** is a project manager for the Terlang language, making it easy to create, run, and manage your projects.
+**Terpkg** Terpkg is a comprehensive project manager designed specifically for the Terlang programming language.
+It simplifies the entire process of creating, running, and managing your Terlang projects by providing a streamlined and user-friendly interface.
+With Terpkg, developers can automate build tasks and organize their codebase efficiently, allowing them to focus more on writing quality code and less on manual setup

 ---